Best Anti Pollution Mask in India Revealed

 - The simple flat mask, also known as a surgical mask that doctors wear.

 - The more sophisticated dust and particulate mask known as a respirator worn by traffic policemen at crossings and tourists

-- Those post apocalyptic gas mask made famous by the TV series Breaking Bad.
+- Those post apocalyptic gas mask or respirator made famous by the TV series Breaking Bad.

 Each type has a particular application:

 Surgical mask acts as a simple filter against particulate matter, the respirator usually offers better protection from suspended particulate matter while the gas mask protects against chemical fumes depending on the kind of filter they are fitted with.

 Now the question is what type works best as an anti pollution mask?
 According to an article in qz.com, urban Chinese are spending a lot of money on anti pollution masks that are practically useless.
 Most buy simple surgical masks that do not filter PM2.5 particulate matter, the most harmful of the lot.
 Another study in India by the IIS found that most Indian either use the wrong types of masks or do not know how to use them in the right way.